-Charlton's 64-year-old former husband Stephen Benson kept the Bedford mansion and another property in the couple's divorce settlement.
+Charlton's 64-year-old former husband, Stephen Benson, kept the Bedford mansion and another property in the couple's divorce settlement.
 In exchange, Benson agreed to pay $365,000, a promise he never fulfilled.

 The ex-wife proved successfully the weather vane was a frivolous excuse for Benson to withhold the settlement payment.
-The judge blasted the former husband and his attorney for trying to "offset" the payment with a weather vane valued at $150.
+The judge blasted the former husband and his attorney for trying to "offset" the cost with a weather vane valued at $150.
 At one point in the lengthy proceeding, the judge ordered Benson's physically assertive lawyer to "step back."

 The weather vane was attached to the house Benson won in the divorce settlement, but the asset was personal property belonging to his former wife.
 Marital property consists of assets and liabilities accumulated by spouses after they marry.

 Assets purchased before marriage are considered separate and not subject to equitable distribution.
-The husband might have had more success by arguing the weather vane was commingled with marital property once it was added to the couple's home.
+The husband might have had more success by arguing the weather vane was commingled with the marital property once it was added to the couple's home.

-Source: nypost.com, "Former model Kim Charlton wins divorce fight by presenting disputed weather vane" Julia Marsh, May.
+Source: nypost.com, "Former model Kim Charlton wins divorce fight by presenting disputed weather vane," Julia Marsh, May.
 30, 2013